tovaperlman/ITU_Project/itu-project/docs/datagat.md

 3. Satellite Data

     To see the full code for gathering this data, click here.
 To gather the satellite data, we used Google Earth Engine API for Python.
-We gathered three different types of data: Global Human Modification Index, Nighttime Data, Normalized Difference Vegetation Index.
+We gathered three different types of data: Global Human Modification Index, Nighttime Data, and Normalized Difference Vegetation Index.
 Our hope with gathering this data is that it would provide an accurate proxy for households and schools with internet connection.
 If we knew a school was located in a place with a high average radiance, it might also mean there was high internet connectivity.
 The beauty of satellite data is that its continous for the entire globe.
 We initially struggled with learning how to crop the data for all the school points we wanted.
 Eventually, we set a buffer, 5 kilometers in our case, zone around each school point in both Brazil and Thailand and obtained specific satellite information that was input as a number into the training dataset.
 Below please find more information on each of the datasets we used including descriptions taken from the Google Earth Engine Data Catalog.

     1. Global Human Modification Index (String for Image Collection ID is: 'CSP/HM/GlobalHumanModification'):
         - The global Human Modification dataset (gHM) provides a cumulative measure of human modification of terrestrial lands globally at 1 square-kilometer resolution.
 The gHM values range from 0.0-1.0 and are calculated by estimating the proportion of a given location (pixel) that is modified, the estimated intensity of modification associated with a given type of human modification or "stressor".
 5 major anthropogenic stressors circa 2016 were mapped using 13 individual datasets: